iExecBlockchainComputing/tee-worker-post-compute/README.md

 2. Upload the result
   a.
 For cloud computing: it uploads the result of the task to IPFS or Dropbox
   b.
-For off-chain computing: it prepares a valid callback for the future worker on-chain contribution
+For off-chain computing: it prepares a valid callback for the worker's on-chain contribution

 3. Sign the result of the computation for the future worker contribution